MinersSkills/CRESCENDO_OFFSEASON/README.md

 * Invert the gyro scope.
 * Invert the drive motors for every module.
 (If front and back become reversed when turning)

-### Angle motors are erratic.

-* Invert the angle motor.

-### My robot is heavy.

-* Implement momentum velocity limitations in SwerveMath.

-### Ensure the IMU is centered on the robot

-# Maintainers
-- @thenetworkgrinch
-- @Technologyman00

-# Special Thanks to Team 7900!
-Trial N' Terror
-Without the debugging and aid of Team 7900 the project could never be as stable or active as it is.